StoicLoofah/my-nanowrimo-novel/novel/14_full_ride.md

 "Well, maybe, maybe not."

-"Wait, what?", Lindsay exclaimed.
+"Wait, what?"
+Lindsay exclaimed.
 "It's a full ride!
 How can you not go?
 Wasn't it at the top of your list?"

 "Okay, calm down, Lindsay," Wayne said soothingly.
 "I'm not sure what's going to happen, but for right now, there are a lot of factors to consider.
 The biggest one is that Austin is quite far from here, and my family might still need me around here.
 My mom still hasn't fully recovered."